JeanHany/ProjectSR/README.md

 ## TODO

-Use better serialization (probably MessagePack.
+Use better serialization (probably MessagePack).

 Use logger.

 Refactor some parts of the code.

 ## Compiling